ocaml/opam/doc/pages/Install.md

 sign that you need an external solver: very bad upgrade proposals, or dependency solving becoming very slow.

 OPAM will detect the availability of `aspcud` or `packup` commands on your system and should switch to using them directly.
-You can explicitly specify which external solver to use by using the `--solver
-<foo>` command-line argument, or
+You can explicitly specify which external solver to use by using the `--solver` command-line argument, the `$OPAMEXTERNALSOLVER` environment variable, or the `solver:` field in the `~/.opam/config` file.
-`$OPAMEXTERNALSOLVER` environment variable.

 External solvers also allow to specify [fine-grained preferences](Specifying_Solver_Preferences.html). `aspcud`